Welcome to your Nursing Practice (Child) course

 Trips and activities

-As part of your course, you have a placement period where you can choose where you’d like to go – the elective placement.
-There’s so much choice available to you once you are a registered Children’s Nurse – working in the NHS hospitals, community settings, children’s and young people’s mental health care settings, you may wish to specialise, or continue your development by studying a MSc – there really are so many possibilities.
+As part of your course, you have a placement period where you can choose where you’d like to go – your elective placement.
+There’s so much choice available to you once you are a registered Children’s Nurse – working in NHS hospitals, community settings, children’s and young people’s mental health care settings, you may wish to specialise, or continue your development by studying an MSc – there really are so many possibilities.

-During your allocated placements, you’ll have had a really wide range of experiences in the Trusts and the Independent sector and you may choose to go back to a prior placement, or to go to an area where you’ve not yet had a placement.
-Most students do remain local, and some of our students even choose to go abroad.
-Whilst we can’t fund you got the elective placement, we’ve very happy to signpost you when you’re starting to plan your elective.
+During your allocated placements, you’ll have had a really wide range of experience within NHS Trusts and the independent sector and you may choose to go back to a prior placement or to go to an area where you’ve not yet had a placement.
+Many student do remain local but some of our students choose to go abroad and undertake an overseas elective placement.
+Whilst we can’t fund the elective placement, we are happy to signpost you, to help you plan for your elective.
 Click on the links below:

 Student uniform